stephen-james/stream-adventure/problems/write_to_me/problem.md

 ### Challenge

-Implement a writable stream that writes in console `writing: ` + the given chunk And pipe it to `process.stdin`
+Implement a writable stream that logs to the console `writing: ` + the given chunk.
+Pipe `process.stdin` to the writable stream.